SMcK33/obc-resources/README.md

-# obc-resources
+# OBC Resources
-Resource papers and checklists
+## Resource papers and checklists
+The various handouts and reference papers that are available through the OBC can be presented in a more user-friendly format.
+OBC visitors who prefer to work with their own collection of international relocation resources can benefit from cloning the repository to make their own notations and additions.